 In the case of Power BI, hardware failures do not result in data loss because of networked backups.
 Cloud computing uses remote resources, saving organizations the cost of servers and other equipment.
 A utility pay structure in Power BI enables users to only pay for the resources they use.

 However, with the rise of cloud-based services, fear comes into play.
 After all, you are trusting someone else to host your data, aren’t you?
 This fear is so widespread that many IT leaders believe that these powerful cloud services are a security nightmare.

-Which basically means, in MSBI, information to detailed data which is categorized by/focused in on a certain factor, is reached for effectively.
-But Power BI is a better Analytics tool due to its Data modeling capabilities and a strong visuals representation of data.
+This basically means, in MSBI, information to detailed data which is categorized by/focused in on a certain factor, is reached for effectively.
+But Power BI is a better Analytics tool due to its Data modeling capabilities and a strong visual representation of data.
 Also, since, it was designed to improve the Self-Service capabilities of older SSRS, anybody who can visualize data can use it easily.

 The free version of MSBI lasts for 180 days followed by charges = $931.

 Power BI’s free version lasts for 60 days followed by charges = $9.99.